liris-xr/PLUME/docs/recorder/recorded-data/frame-based-data/transform.md

 # Transform

-Transforms are the objects' position, rotation and scale.
-The `TransformRecorderModule` picks up every transform in the scene and record:
+Transforms contain the objects' position, rotation and scale.

+The `TransformRecorderModule` automatically picks up every transform in the scene and record:

 - The local position: (x, y, z) position relative to its parent.
 - The local rotation: (x, y, z, w) rotation quaternion relative to its parent.